AymanRbati/root-detection-bypass/README.md

-rBypass Utility Tool
+rBypass Utility
 =====================

 A simple tool for bypassing easy root detection mechanisms.
+The tool will patch the target Apk and try to disable root detection checks.
 If the app still flags your device as rooted, then Frida FTW.

 Requirements
 --------------------------